Necip8/ncp_search/README.md

 Conclusion
 ----------
 These are my basic observations on this subject.
-They are the first steps to a powerful machine that can index existing tables so that they can be found quickly.
+They are the first steps to a powerful machine that can index existing tables so that informations can be found quickly.

 Thanks to
 ---------